 Oh dear…small boys and train sets.

-But his speech brimmed with clever allusions and references.
-Taking a European theme he combined a clever link to an old advertising campaign with more policy wonk speech:
+But the Norman Baker speech brimmed with clever allusions and references.
+For example, he took a European theme to combine a clever link to an old advertising campaign with more policy wonk speech:

 Evidence from other European countries is that high speed rail reaches the parts other transport modes can’t.

-This was a well constructed speech, though the Minister might want to be wary of personally financing the government:
+This was a well constructed transport speech, with a good reference to the Chris Huhne conference speech.
+But, the Minister might want to be wary of personally financing the government:

 …we are on track to cut carbon emissions from cars very substantially over the next 20 years, and with it our dependency on imported fossil fuel, as Chris Huhne’s investment in renewables bears fruit.